tj/watch/README.md

 .PHONY: clean
 ```

-  The one missing component is periodical action, which is where `watch(1)` or similar utilities come in, this functionality coupled with Make as a build system creates a powerful duo.
+  The one missing component is periodical action, which is where `watch(1)` or similar utilities come in, this functionality coupled with make as a build system creates a powerful duo.